 It can be overwhelming to suddenly hear about a loved one’s dreaded diagnosis.
 There is so much baggage that comes along with words like “cancer” or “Alzheimer’s” that it’s important to get educated by doctors, understand how your loved one will be treated, and learn what is required from you to facilitate the best quality of life for your relative.
 As you color in the picture of what being a caregiver means for you, discussing the plan with your employer is crucial.

 After all, with the lifetime cost of caring for an individual with dementia at $341,840, few people can afford to quit their job to care for a loved one.
 It’s important to recognize you are not alone in balancing caregiving and work.
-49% of employee caregivers have gone into work late, left early, or taken time off; it simply comes with the territory.
-Have an open conversation with whoever you are comfortable with, whether that’s your immediate supervisor or an HR rep. Bring to the table whatever ideas you have for making your new life work, but know you don’t have to have all the answers up front.
+49% of employee caregivers have gone to work late, left early, or taken time off; it simply comes with the territory.
+Have an open conversation with whoever you are comfortable with, whether that’s your immediate supervisor or an HR rep. Bring to the table whatever ideas you have for making your new life work, but know you don’t have to have all the answers upfront.
 The best employers understand and will be open to creating a long-term plan that works for everyone.

 The Employee Caregiver Experience

 Whether you run a business or are focused on your career, health must be a priority.
 This can only happen when employees and employers come together to form a mutual understanding of the importance of caregiving.
-By having the tough conversations, maintaining an open mind, and doing what it takes to find the right balance, our loved ones can receive the care they truly need.
+By having tough conversations, maintaining an open mind, and doing what it takes to find the right balance, our loved ones can receive the care they truly need.